Aphorica/server-event-docs/server-event-client.md

  - (pull requests welcome, but we need to tightly coordinate any merges.)

+## Implementation Notes
+### _eventsource_ polyfill
+I've decided to bundle the _eventsource_ polyfill with the client mainly because I've figured out how to make this implementation work (as opposed to others), especially in a CORS scenario.

+If the browser doesn't supply its own `EventSource` module (_MS Edge_, _MS IE_, primarily), the polyfill will provide one.

+Otherwise, the package will use the browser version.

 ## API
  The `EventSource` object is created, retained, and destroyed entirely within the `ServerEventClient` instance.
 All interactions from the application are with the `ServerEventClient` instance (never with the `EventSource` object.)